baoboa/pyqt5/doc/html/_sources/designer.txt

     :param uifile:
         the file name or file-like object containing the ``.ui`` file.
     :param from_imports:
-        is optionally set to use import statements that are relative to ``'.'``.
+        is optionally set to generate relative import statements.
 At the moment this only applies to the import of resource modules.
     :resource_suffix:
         is the suffix appended to the basename of any resource file specified in the ``.ui`` file to create the name of the Python module generated from the resource file by ``pyrcc5``.
 The default is ``'_rc'``, i.e. if the ``.ui`` file specified a resource file called ``foo.qrc`` then the corresponding Python module is ``foo_rc``.
+    :param import_from:
+        is optionally set to the package used for relative import statements.
+        The default is ``'.'``.
     :rtype:
         the *form class* and the *Qt base class*.